 Is someone you love struggling with an alcohol or substance addiction?
 Clinical and therapy professionals, like those at Tulip Hill Recovery, can provide addiction treatment and counseling.
 However, people like you who are involved in the recovering person’s day-to-day life can also play a role by being supportive throughout their recovery journey.

 Do you need to talk with someone about seeking professional treatment for an addiction?
 At Tulip Hill, our treatment model emphasizes the dual diagnosis approach, which means we treat addiction as well as co-occurring mental health disorders that might be fueling the addiction.
 This helps a person in recovery become better equipped for dealing with the challenges of mental health disorders without feeling like they need substances or alcohol to cope.
-Please contact us online or call us at 877-845-8192 to get in touch with our team and help start the recovery journey.
+Please contact us today to get in touch with our team and help start the recovery journey.